OEM Windshield Replacement Guide: Everything You Need to Know

 - Pay out-of-pocket if: Your policy only covers aftermarket glass, but you want the best windshields for cars.

-- Consider resale value: OEM windshields may help retain the oem quality of your vehicle and increase its resale value.
+- Consider resale value: OEM windshields may help retain the OEM quality of your vehicle and increase its resale value.

 Cost Considerations: OEM vs. Aftermarket Windshields